niteshbhat/challenge/Solution1/README.md

-# Get-AccountIDDetails PowerShell Function
+# Get-safeIDDetails PowerShell Function

 ## Overview

-The `Get-AccountIDDetails` PowerShell function is designed to retrieve account details from the CyberArk Privilege Cloud using a specified account ID, subdomain, and authentication token.
+The `Get-safeIDDetails` PowerShell function is designed to retrieve account details from the CyberArk Privilege Cloud using a specified safe ID, subdomain, and authentication token.

 ## Table of Contents